Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 </div>

-December 1st, 10:00.
-The Rigby, with Sorsin Carr Country
+January 27, 4-6 PM.
+The Rathskellar at UW Madison Memorial Union, with Sorsin Carr Country

+January 27, 10 PM.
+Robinia Courtyard, with Luke Leavitt and the Levitations

-December 3rd.
-Audio for the Arts, Concert/Live Album Recording with Laminal Animil
+January 28, 7 PM.
+Communication, with Laminal Animil

-December 8th.
-Garver Feed Mill, Bluestem's Sound Tile series with Luke Leavitt

-December 21st.
-Common Sage, solo set in a series of interpretations of James Tenney's "For Percussion Perhaps, or ...
-(Night)"
+February 10.
+Madison Children's Museum (Adult Swim Night), with the Laminal Animil/Brennan Connors Stray Passage combined Double Trio

+February 15.
+Tasting Room Monona, with the Feestet